dhth/kplay/README.md

 ---

 `kplay` supports decoding messages that are encoded in two data formats: JSON and protobuf.
-It also supports decoding raw data (using the `encodingFormat` "raw").
+It also supports handling the message bytes as raw data (using the `encodingFormat` "raw").

 ### Decoding protobuf encoded messages